Genetic Engineering

 Genetic engineering techniques have been applied in numerous fields including research, agriculture, industrial biotechnology, and medicine.
 Enzymes used in laundry detergent and medicines such as insulin and human growth hormone are now manufactured in GM cells, experimental GM cell lines and GM animals such as mice or zebrafish are being used for research purposes, and genetically modified crops have been commercialized.

 This article focuses on history and methods of genetic engineering, and on applications of genetic engineering and of genetically modified organisms (GMOs).
 The article on GMOs focuses on what organisms have been genetically engineered and for what purposes.
 The two articles cover much of the same ground but with different organizations (sorted by application in this article; sorted by organism in the other).
-There are separate articles on genetically modified crops," $new_link, "regulation of the release of genetic modified organisms, and controversies.
+There are separate articles on genetically modified crops, genetically modified food, regulation of the release of genetic modified organisms, and controversies.

 Read more about Genetic Engineering: Definition, Genetically Modified Organisms, History, Process, Applications, Regulation, Controversy

-Famous quotes containing the words engineering, genetic, genetically and/or modified:
+Famous quotes containing the words genetic and/or engineering: